top of page

 2. Open your palm in front of their face and say “Stay.”

-3. Count 1 second, say "Yes" and reinforce the behaviour.
+3. Count to one, say "Yes," and reinforce the behaviour.

-4. Gradually increase the duration of marking the behaviour by one second at a time.
+4. Gradually increase the duration by one second at a time.

 6. Always release them with a word like “Okay” when done.